The Latest

 Other high end units

-• If you want to go all out, get a couple of Rino 530HCx units for you and your outdoor adventure partner.
+- Another option is to get a couple of Rino 530HCx units for you and your outdoor adventure partner.
 That way, you get all the advantages of the 60CSx, plus you can see their position on your screen (and vice versa)!

 Howdy,